 “The commissioner has made it very clear, absent this solution, that we in the department will, in fact, go figure out what to do,” Fulp said.
 “None of us believe that is the best path.
 I doubt any of you in this room think that is the best path.”

 Editor’s note: Aspen Journalism collaborates on coverage of rivers and water with The Aspen Times and other Swift Communications newspapers.
-The Times published this article in its print edition on Saturday, Feb.
-9, 2018, as did the Glenwood Springs Post Independent.
+This story was also published by The Aspen Times and the Glenwood Springs Post Independent.